Find tools for communicating with your students online at UBC. All tools recommended by the LT Hub receive central technical and pedagogical support.

 What are the benefits?

-- The Canvas Inbox is useful when you want a two-way communication channel for reaching all or part of your course’s students, as they can reply to it just like an email.
+- The Canvas Inbox is useful when you want a two-way communication channel for reaching all or part of your course’s students.
+They can reply to it just like an email.

-- You can use the Canvas Inbox for private or individualized communication that is more targeted than an announcement.
+- You can use the Canvas Inbox for private or individualized communication that is more targeted than a general announcement.

-- You and your students will also receive email notifications of new messages by default (although anyone may opt out).
+- By default, you and your students will also receive email notifications of new messages at the email address associated with Canvas (although some may opt out).

 UBC Blogs